Dutch Honorary Members

 - Dr. James C. Kennedy

-Dr. James C. Kennedy is dean of University College Utrecht and professor of modern Dutch history at Utrecht University.
+Dr. James C. Kennedy is professor of modern Dutch history at Utrecht University.

 A graduate of Georgetown University, Calvin College and the University of Iowa, Kennedy worked as assistant professor in the Hope College History Department between 1997 and 2003.
 He was at the same time research fellow at the Van Raalte Institute, allowing additional time to do research in Dutch history, his area of specialization.
 In 2003 he accepted a position as professor of contemporary history at the Vrije Universiteit in Amsterdam, and in 2007 became professor of Dutch history since the Middle Ages at the Universiteit van Amsterdam.
 He worked there until 2015, when he took his current position.

 Kennedy has written several books about the history of the Netherlands, including his landmark on the 1960s, a book on euthanasia, one on the churches, and a book of essays.
-He has also been editor of a couple of volumes.
-He is completing a history of the Netherlands, which will be published in Dutch and English by the spring of 2017.
+He is also editor of a couple of volumes.
+He published A Concise History of the Netherlands in both Dutch and English in 2017.
 In 2005 he wrote with Carol Simon a history of Hope College’s relationship to the church and its changing Christian mission.

 - Dr. J.P.
 Verhave